Games & Quizzes

 /ˈstədē/

 devotion of time and attention to gaining knowledge of academic subject.
-Pieces of research.
+Topics or subjects you research or learn about.
 To focus on learning something usually at school.

 /əˈnəT͟Hər/